 What to eat with lobster?

-You could do a classic surf and turf dinner (my personal fav) with steak and roasted vegetables with healthy hollandaise.
+You could do a classic surf and turf dinner (my personal fav) with sous vide steak, asparagus and hollandaise.
 Make some shrimp taco wonton cups for a starter and raspberry lemon mini cheesecakes for dessert and you’ve got yourself one drool worthy feast!

 Baked Lobster Tails